Coronavirus (COVID-19): Wedding and civil partnership ceremonies guidance for venues

 - civil partnership ceremony in a religious venue.

-Marriages can be either between a man and a women or between two people of the same sex.
+Marriages can either be between a man and a women or between two people of the same sex.
 A civil partnership can only be between two people of the same sex.

 Your venue must be: